 - Bankruptcy can stop creditor harassment, but if the “harassment”‘ is simply phone calls and letters, there are simpler ways to stop it.
 If the harassment is more aggressive, for example, if the creditor is about to repossess your car or foreclose your mortgage, declaring bankruptcy can help.

 What declaring bankruptcy can’t do?

 Eliminate child support and alimony debts – Child support and alimony obligations survive bankruptcy.
-You will continue to owe these debts in full, and declaring for bankruptcy will have no effect on these obligations.
+Regardless of what your divorce attorney says you will continue to owe these debts in full, and declaring for bankruptcy will have no effect on these obligations.
 Similarly, if you use Chapter 13, your plan will have to provide for these debts to be repaid in full.